neekeshpanchal/pneumonia-prediction/README.md

 # pneumonia-prediction
  Pneumonia Detection app: Upload X-ray, predict normal/pneumonia using pre-trained model, display result.
 Quick, accurate tool for healthcare diagnosis.

-The Pneumonia Detection application is a GUI-based tool that uses a pre-trained deep learning model to predict whether a given X-ray image belongs to a regular patient or a patient with pneumonia.
+The Pneumonia Detection application is a GUI-based tool that applies a convolutional neural network to predict whether a given X-ray image belongs to a regular patient or a patient with pneumonia.

 1. User uploads an X-ray image through the GUI interface.